White Storm Meribel

 Specialising in ski and snowboard hire in Méribel, they offer high-quality rental equipment.

 Parallel Lines is Méribel’s biggest British Ski and Snowboard School.
-With 28 instructors in peak weeks, whether you’re taking your first turns or exploring the off-piste that The Three Valleys has to offer, Parallel Lines can provide fantastic lessons designed around you.
+With 28 instructors in peak weeks, whether you’re taking your first turns or exploring the off-piste that The Three Valleys has to offer.

 Run by an Anglo-French team since 2001, this ski school knows the area inside out.
 Their highly qualified, multilingual instructors specialise in tailor-made lessons to suit every skier or snowboarder.

-Operating across the valley, this world-class team of ski instructors is available at three convenient points in Méribel.
+Operating across the valley, this world-class team of ski instructors is available at convenient meeting points in Méribel.

 Specialising in ski and snowboard hire in Méribel, they offer high-quality rental equipment.